WellcomeIdeathon2023/Random_Forest_Rangers/notes.md

 ## challenges of this challenge
 - missing data
 - types of data
+  - many tables of connected variables
+  - can connect them using graphs
+  - but some of these connections may not make sense (i.e. NA columns)
+  - need to interpret a column to see whether we can join on that or not
+  - not an obvious heuristic to do this
+    - factor levels > 1
+    - ending in `ACCESSION`
+  - need to have a think about how we know whether a join makes sense or not
 - data standardisation

 ## challenges of this in general